robcholz/Lumen/README.md

 ---

-> A hardware interaction node that lives on the desktop long-term,
+> A desktop hardware node that lets your computer, games, and system states
-> built to carry sensing, feedback, and interaction logic.
+> physically exist on your desk.
 >
-> Open-sourced from hardware to firmware,
+> Think of it as a Stream Deck,
-> with a little fun beyond the serious functionality.
+> but programmable at the firmware level — and fully open-source.

 ![](docs/banner.gif)